mmaglovany/Task-table/README.md

 ## Run
 You need to have **MongoDB** and **Node.js** installed to run this project.
 1. `npm install dpd -g` (backend)
-2. Do it as on Preview
+2. Configure dpd as follows:
 ![Preview](2.png "Preview")
 3. `npm install`
 4. `ng serve`